Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Novavax as a company represents significant changes to BOTH antigen and adjuvant and risks shaking up existing markets.
 Naturally, some folks don’t like that.

 And I’m sure at least one of our Big Pharma companies would LOVE to pick them up at a discount… but really?
+There’s nothing “old tech” about it besides the antigen being protein-based instead of mRNA.

 There’s an even more complex piece to this puzzle.